2H61

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Receives and evaluates requests from applicants for special testing accommodations based on impairments; works with examinations staff to devise and administer alternative tests or alternate test formats for qualified disabled applicants; receives and evaluates requests from employees for accommodations based on impairments; works with representatives of departments to implement approved accommodations.
+Receives and evaluates requests from applicants for special testing accommodations based on impairments; works with examinations staff to devise and administer alternative tests or alternate test formats for qualified applicants; receives and evaluates requests from employees for accommodations based on impairments; works with representatives of departments to implement approved accommodations.

 Performs related work as required.